Looking contingent liability insurance to supplement your occupational accident coverage? Don’t get 1 quote. Get 3!

 Contingent Liability Insurance Definition: Coverage that protects a motor carrier should an independent contractor claim to be an employee and sue to be covered under workers compensation.
 This insurance pays for reimbursements should the worker win his settlement and for court costs the motor carrier incurs.

 Even though the motor carrier reimburses him in the form of Occupational Accident benefits, it might not cover all their medical expenses.
-At that point, the independent contractor may insist on the larger payment that Workers’ Compensation provides.
+At that point, the independent contractor may turn to the Motor Carrier for Workers’ Compensation benefits.

 What Is an Independent Contractor, Really?